typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

 ## DC/OS mode

 On DC/OS, the configuration of ConductR Core and Agent is performed via the DC/OS Services UI page.
-For more info how to specify custom configuration, check out [Cluster Configuration DC/OS mode](ClusterConfiguration#DC/OS-mode).
+For more information how to specify custom configuration, check out [Cluster Configuration DC/OS mode](ClusterConfiguration#DC/OS-mode).

 ### ConductR Core Configuration

-Here is the entire configuration for ConductR Core in DC/OS mode.
+Here is the entire configuration for ConductR Core when running in DC/OS mode.

 ```
 akka {